untoldwind/kerbal-env/README.md

 Installs the game at the location definied in the "config.toml".
 Of course you need to purchase it first and download the zip files from the Kerbal homepage.

 Please do not use pritated software.
 The Squad team developed a fantastic game and deserve your contribution.

+Note: This only works with the portable .zip version of the game.
+When using the windows-installer this step is entirely unnecessary.

 ## list-mods